 - Coordinating services between and within health organisations for patients who require more than one service.
 Referrals, multidisciplinary team meetings, and care pathways may assist in service coordination and chronic disease management.

 - Planned and proactive care intended on keeping people as well as possible rather than responding to an illness.

-- Empowering, systematic and coordinated care that includes regular review, support for self management, assistance to make lifestyle and behaviour changes.
+- Empowering, systematic, and coordinated care that includes regular review, support for self management, and assistance to make lifestyle and behaviour changes.